JSON API > Introduction

 }

-• request - The JSON body of the request, if the individual request implies the use of a request body.
+• request - The JSON body for the individual request, if required by the endpoint.

-• expansions - A list of fields to be expanded in the output, such as ["items.variants"] (for GET:products/page.json)
+• expansions - A list of fields to expand in the response, specified as dot-separated paths (e.g., ["items.variants"]).

 // An array of individual responses